A Full Course of Drawing

 We begin together with all three instructors, who will be sharing their unique practices throughout this intensive.
 You’ll start your sketchbook, share some pizza, and join a roundtable on the philosophy of drawing—why we draw and what it gives us.

-Pizza & drinks provided!
+Snacks & beverages provided!
 (GF and allergen-free options available)

 “Experimenting with Style” with Meiying